 Young Walter Scott

 Born in Cynthiana, Kentucky, on September 20, 1872, Walter E. Scott spent his early childhood traveling the harness racing circuit with his family.
-At the age of 11, he left home to join his two brothers on a ranch near Wells in northeastern Nevada.
+At the age 11, he left home to join his two brothers on a ranch near Wells in northeastern Nevada.

 Because of his experience with horses, Walter signed on with a horse drive to California in 1884.
-When he joined a crew surveying the California-Nevada boundary later that year, he made his first visit to Death Valley, beginning his lifelong love of this hot, barren region.
+When he joined a crew surveying the California-Nevada boundary later that year, he made his first visit to Death Valley, beginning his lifelong love with this hot, barren region.
 In 1885, he took a job with the Harmony Borax Works and quickly rose to the position of swamper on the 20-mule teams that hauled borax across the Mojave Desert.
 After a stint railroading for the Southern Pacific, he returned to ranch life.

 In 1888, at the age of 16, Walter joined Buffalo Bill Cody's Wild West Show as a stunt rider.
 Here he learned how to perform, touring the U.S. and Europe for the next 12 years.
-In 1900, while in New York City, he met Ella Josephine Milius, whom he later called "]ack".
-They married six months later and moved to Cripple Creek, Colorado where Walter unsuccessfully tried his hand at gold mining.
+In 1900, while in New York City, he met Ella Josephine Milius, whom he later called "]ack."
+They married 6 months later and moved to Cripple Creek, Colorado where Walter unsuccessfully tried his hand at gold mining.

 Unable to rejoin the Wild West Show in 1902, Walter utilized his performance skills to convince a wealthy New Yorker to grubstake his fictitious gold mine in Death Valley.
 For the next two years Walter faithfully wrote his patron describing his lucrative strikes in Death Valley, but never shipped any ore.
 By 1904, after more than $5,000 had been invested, Walter boarded an eastbound train carrying a bag supposedly holding $12,000 in gold dust.
 When the bag was mysteriously "stolen" before he reached Philadelphia, newspapers eagerly picked up the story, which launched Scott on another of his lifelong loves -- his sprees of self promotion.